What Are Whales Doing With Xilinx

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Xilinx options trades today is 1743.08 with a total volume of 2,782.00.
+This data can help you track the liquidity and interest for Xilinx's options for a given strike price.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Xilinx's big money trades within a strike price range of $95.0 to $270.0 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Xilinx's whale activity within a strike price range from $160.0 to $230.0 in the last 30 days.

 Xilinx Option Volume And Open Interest Over Last 30 Days